 Milan’s massive gothic cathedral is a must-see, whether you’re here for a day or a week.
 Marvel at its 135 spires and over 3000 statues.
 You can’t miss it, either – Milan’s streets all circle and radiate from it’s central location.
 Admission is free unless you intend to take pictures.
 Shoulders and knees should be covered before you enter the cathedral.
 Views from the Duomo roof are staggering; entrance costs around €12.
 Click here for more information.

-Milan’s nightlife will more than satisfy any tourist, from cosy little trattorias for a quiet pizza and glass of wine to full-on super clubs that only close when the sun comes up.
-Milan’s two main nightlife districts are the area around the Brera Gallery, and the Navigli area of the city.
+Milan’s nightlife has everything from cosy little trattorias for a quiet pizza and glass of wine to full-on super clubs that only close when the sun comes up.
+Milan’s two main nightlife districts are the area around the Brera Gallery, and the Navigli canal area of the city.
 Nights really get going at around 11.00 pm and most clubs close at around about 4 am.
-Atlantique is one of Milan’s glitziest clubs if you fancy some serious people-watching, and Volo is an enchanting nightspot with a walled garden within which to sip aperitivo of an evening.
-Look out for bars and clubs with a happy hour as this phenomenon has only recently taken off in Milan, and it’ll make your night out a little easier on the pocket.
+Atlantique is one of Milan’s glitziest clubs and Volo is a popular nightspot with a walled garden.
+Look out for bars and clubs with a happy hour; it’ll make your night out a little easier on the pocket.

 If you’re after a designer fix in Milan, head for Quadrilatero d’Oro, which translates as the ‘rectangle of gold’.
 Unlike London and Paris, Milan’s designer shops are all conveniently located in this one location.
 Designer outlet stores can be found on Corso Vittorio Emanuele II.
 For the Milanese answer to high-street shopping, try Corso Buenos Aires or Via Torino.
+Opening hours are normally from Tuesday to Saturday (9.30am-12.30pm & 3.30-7.30pm), with a half day on Monday (3.30-7.30pm).
 Read more about shopping in Milan here.

 An hour out of Milan and forty minutes from Monza by road is the beautiful Roman city of Bergamo.
 Split over two sites (one high, one low) and linked by a funicular system as well as walking trails for the more energetic visitor, Alta Bergamo is the older part of the city with all the piazzas, museums, cathedrals and basilicas.
 Views on the way up to Alta are breathtaking, so keep your camera handy.
 Bergamo Bassa is the more contemporary district where you’ll find great shopping and lots of modern hotels.
 Check out the Piazza Vecchia for a truly stunning example of medieval-meets-Renaissance architecture in the heart of the old city.

 A three hour drive from Monza and Milan is the F1 mecca that is Imola, and the Autodromo Internazionale Enzo e Dino Ferrari.
-Home to the San Marino Grand Prix from 1981 to 2006, Imola is now best known for more tragic reasons as the fated track that both Roland Ratzenberger and Ayrton Senna lost their lives on in 1994.
+Home to the San Marino Grand Prix from 1981 to 2006, Imola is now best known for more tragic reasons as the track where Roland Ratzenberger and Ayrton Senna lost their lives in 1994.
 There’s a bronze Senna monument within the grounds, and nearby Hotel Castello is where many iconic drivers would stay when racing here.

 About an hour by road from Imola is the town of Maranello, best known for being the home of Scuderia Ferrari.
 Maranello is about 200km from Milan and Monza, on a nice fast road.
 Check out our trip guide for a day out at the Ferrari factory, the Fiorano test track and the Ferrari Museum.
 Entrance to the museum is a modest €13 which includes the option to take a guided bus tour of the Ferrari factory and Fiorano test track.